D. H. Peligro

-Darren Eric Henley (July 9, 1959 – October 28, 2022), better known by his stage name D. H. Peligro, was an American punk rock musician, most commonly known as the drummer for The Dead Kennedys along with a brief stint as the drummer for Red Hot Chili Peppers.
+Darren Eric Henley (July 9, 1959 – October 28, 2022), better known by his stage name D. H. Peligro, was an American punk rock musician, most commonly known as the drummer for Dead Kennedys along with a brief stint as the drummer for Red Hot Chili Peppers.

 Career

-The Dead Kennedys (1981–1986, 2001–2008, 2009–2022)
+Dead Kennedys (1981–1986, 2001–2008, 2009–2022)

-Peligro joined The Dead Kennedys in February 1981, replacing original drummer, Ted, and made his recorded debut with the group on the EP In God We Trust, Inc. which was released in December of that year.
+Peligro joined Dead Kennedys in February 1981, replacing original drummer, Ted, and made his recorded debut with the group on the EP In God We Trust, Inc. which was released in December of that year.
 He would go on to record the studio albums Plastic Surgery Disasters, Frankenchrist, and Bedtime for Democracy, as well as singles and other tracks that appeared on the collection, Give Me Convenience or Give Me Death.
-The Dead Kennedys broke up in December 1986.
+Dead Kennedys broke up in December 1986.

-In 2001, The Dead Kennedys along with Peligro reunited without former frontman and primary songwriter Jello Biafra following a civil fraud complaint against Biafra, accusing him of withholding royalties.
-Biafra was ultimately convicted of fraud, malice and breach of contract, a verdict upheld on appeal before the California Supreme Court, and was ordered to pay $220,000 in actual and punitive damages.
+In 2001, Dead Kennedys along with Peligro reunited without former frontman and primary songwriter Jello Biafra following a civil fraud complaint against Biafra, accusing him of withholding royalties.
+Biafra was found liable for fraud, malice, and breach of contract, a verdict upheld on appeal before the California Supreme Court, and was ordered to pay $220,000 in actual and punitive damages.

-In early 2008, Peligro took a hiatus from The Dead Kennedys, citing the need for time off from touring.
+In early 2008, Peligro took a hiatus from Dead Kennedys, citing the need for time off from touring.
 The brief hiatus lasted until June 2009 when Peligro rejoined the band.

 Red Hot Chili Peppers (1988)

-In 1988, Peligro joined the Red Hot Chili Peppers replacing drummer Jack Irons.
-Guitarist Hillel Slovak had recently died of a heroin overdose and was replaced by guitarist DeWayne McKnight.
-Peligro had been friends with the band for years and had played in a comedy band called Three Little Butt Hairs with singer Anthony Kiedis and bassist Flea.
-McKnight was fired three shows into their tour in September 1988 and was replaced by John Frusciante.
-Peligro would last a bit longer than McKnight, helping to write some songs on the band's fourth album, Mother's Milk, which was released the following year, although Peligro did not perform on the album.
+In August 1988, Peligro joined the Red Hot Chili Peppers replacing drummer Jack Irons.
+Peligro helped to write some songs on the band's fourth album, Mother's Milk, although he did not perform on the album.
 Due to his ongoing drug and alcohol issues, the band decided to fire Peligro in November 1988.
-Peligro didn't handle his firing well.
-Flea said that he stayed in bed for days after making the decision to fire Peligro.
-Years later, Kiedis said firing Peligro was one of the toughest things the band ever had to do, although Kiedis became a major part of Peligro's road to sobriety, which began after he was fired.
-Chad Smith replaced Peligro a few weeks later and has been with the band ever since.